What are the Alternatives to Divorce?

-1. Separation: As compared to lengthy divorce proceedings, it is definitely easier for couples to commence separation proceedings since there are no prerequisites before such proceedings can commence.
-However, in the case of a separation, parties are still legally married to each other and are unable to remarry.
+Separation is an alternative to lengthy divorce proceedings; it is easier for couples to commence separation proceedings since there are no prerequisites before such proceedings can begin.
+However, in the case of a separation, parties are still legally married and cannot remarry.

 Separation exists as an alternative where parties want to live apart from each other but choose to stay legally married with the future possibility of reconciliation or maintain their religious commitment to marriage.

-There are 2 main ways for parties to bring about separation.
+There are two main ways for parties to bring about a separation.

-a) Informal Separation: Firstly, parties can choose to live apart, based on a set of agreed terms.
-This is a highly flexible option since parties can decide on the terms through mutual consent and requires little administrative costs.
+a) Informal Separation: parties can choose to live apart based on agreed terms.
+It is a highly flexible option since parties can decide on the terms through mutual consent, requiring little administrative costs.

-Parties choosing to separate informally should ensure physical separation and bring all spousal duties (domestic activities like washing and cooking for each other) to a halt to ensure that such an arrangement is recognised by the courts.
+Parties choosing to separate informally should ensure physical separation and bring all spousal duties (domestic activities like washing and cooking for each other) to a halt to ensure that the courts recognise such an arrangement.

-2. Annulment: Another alternative to divorce is via an annulment.
-Annulment is a means of dissolving marriage under a specific set of circumstances, which can be for a void or voidable marriage that is less than 3 years.
+Another alternative to Divorce is an Annulment.
+It is a means of dissolving marriage under a specific set of circumstances (Void or Voidable) in a marriage that is less than three years.